-- In the first instance any concerns should be raised with the class teacher - If it is felt the issue is not being addressed appropriately the concern can be referred onto to the Phase Leader and/or Assistant/Deputy Head - If it is still felt the matter has been mishandled in can referred onto the Headteacher - Beyond this a formal complaint can be made to the governing body.
+- In the first instance any concerns should be raised with the class teacher - If it is felt the issue is not being addressed appropriately the concern can be referred onto to the Key Stage Leader and/or Assistant/Deputy Head. - If it still felt the matter has been mishandled in can referred onto the head teacher - Beyond this a formal complaint can be made to the governing body.